Career Education 9

 >

-Music Online is an introductory course that offers students the opportunity to explore music in...
+Music Online 9 is an introductory course that offers students the opportunity to explore music...

 Music 9

-Music Online is an introductory course that offers students the opportunity to explore music in a variety of forms.
+Music Online 9 is an introductory course that offers students the opportunity to explore music in a variety of forms.
 Students will work with an experienced teacher and musician to learn the basics of music theory including rhythm and notation, music vocabulary, and musical form.
 Through listening and responding to music from a variety of eras and cultures, students will develop an appreciation for diverse cultures, time and places.
-Students will have the opportunity to learn an instrument through online lessons with Digital Music Services (DMS) or to integrate their private music lessons with this course.
-Students should expect to spend an hour a week on course requirements, not including practice time on their chosen instrument.
+Students will have the opportunity to integrate their private music lessons with this course.
+Students should expect to spend half an hour a week on course requirements, not including practice time on their chosen instrument.
+L

 Major Units & Topics